systemd/mkosi/mkosi/resources/man/mkosi.md

     Note: Include names starting with either of the literals `mkosi-` or `contrib-` are reserved for use by mkosi itself.

-`InitrdInclude=`, `--initrd-include=`
-:   Same as `Include=`, but the extra configuration files or directories
-    are included when building the default initrd.

 `Dependencies=`, `--dependency=`
 :   The images that this image depends on specified as a comma-separated
     list.
 All images configured in this option will be built before this